quasarframework/quasar/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Website report
+name: Website revamp report
-about: Provide feedback for the new website revamp to help us improve.
-Currently only open to Quasar team, other issues will be closed
+about: Always search for existing issues, upvote them to make the severity level rise.
+Currently only open to Quasar team feedback
 title: ''
 labels: ''
 assignees: ''